Trusted Reviews is supported by its audience. If you purchase through links on our site, we may earn a commission. Learn more.

 Other than the ability to jump between platforms without any hiccups, one of the best things about the A30 Wireless is its premium design.
 It comes in two colourways, including navy and white, with the option to customise with swappable speaker tags that have different designs etched into them.

 Our reviewer noted that the A30 Wireless offered some of the best passive noise isolation they’ve ever experienced.
-This is aided by the tight seal made by the earcups and a rubberised headband that kept the headset in place while gaming.
+This is aided by the tight seal made by the earcups and a rubberised headband that keeps the headset in place while gaming.

 The audio performance was also very impressive.
 It provided a well-rounded experience with a good amount of energy across the frequency range.
 Voices and mid-range notes performed exceptionally well with fantastic clarity.
 Titles like Counter-Strike: Global Offensive had a wonderful booming quality, with gunfire sounding heavy and impactful.